zaneris123/CoordinateOffset/docs/Testing.md

   * Verify that you can activate it by moving around, it visibly gives off a redstone signal, and you can see the particle fly from yourself to the sensor.
   * Verify that you can trigger it more than once.
+* Painting
+  * Verify that you can place and break a painting.
+* Minecarts/Boats
+  * Verify that you can place, enter, and move these vehicles.
+  * Verify that a second passenger in a boat moves along with the boat properly.
+  * Verify that "vehicle moved too quickly" messages do not cause the player to be kicked.
+    * Enter a boat
+    * Cause the server to freeze (with a debugger breakpoint)
+    * Move the boat ~100 blocks
+    * Unfreeze the server and ensure the boat moves back to near where you started without getting kicked

 Entity Tests
 ------------